-The following is excerpted from the Berklee Press book Reharmonization Techniques by Randy Felts.
+The following information on piano voicing is excerpted from the Berklee Press book Reharmonization Techniques by Randy Felts.

-Understanding the basics of piano voicings and the use of common tensions is a first step in creating effective orchestrations of reharmonized melodies.
+Understanding the basics of piano voicing and the use of common tensions is a first step in creating effective orchestrations of reharmonized melodies.

-To create effective voicings for various chord qualities, be sure to follow these guidelines:
+To create effective piano voicing for various chord qualities, be sure to follow these guidelines:

 - Include the root of the chord in the voicing (assuming solo piano with no bass player).

 - Include the basic chord sound.

 |Minor 7 (♭5)||♭3,♭5,♭7|

 For 7th chords, the basic chord sound consists of chord tones 1, 3, and 7.
 For 6th chords, the basic chord sound consists of chord tones 1, 3, and 6.
 The 3rd determines whether the chord is of major or minor quality and the 7th (or 6th) determines the chord function.
 The flat 7th gives the chord a dominant function, while a major 7th yields a tonic or subdominant function.
 Chord tone 5 is not considered part of the basic chord sound unless it has been raised or lowered (altered), or is part of a triad.
 Altered 5ths are always considered part of the basic chord sound.

 For best results, the basic chord sound (3 and 7) should be placed, or voiced, within the following range: